IzzyLeech/Do-you-know-Al/README.md

 * Visual for start button when button is active after the two requirements are met.

 ### Quiz Section
-The quiz section holds the following content of the current question of the difficulty, its potential answers, the username, the current question out of 10 question, the score out of 10 question and the submit button.
-These element stay constant throughout the entirely of the 10 question that are being asked.
-I oringally wanted to place the header for the quiz in this section but felt it made the screen space very cluttered so decided to option it out.
+The quiz section holds the following content the current question of the difficulty, its potential answers, the username, the current question out of 10 questions, the score out of 10 questions, and the submit button.
+These elements stay constant throughout the entirety of the 10 questions that are being asked.
+I originally wanted to place the header for the quiz in this section but felt it made the screen space very cluttered so decided to option it out.

 ![Quiz Section](wireframe/quiz-section.png)